 In a country like the US, where most people do not exercise, I wonder if it’s a good idea to raise gym rates.
 In other words, would higher health club rates make it harder for someone to work out?

 There are no easy answers about this issue.
 The idea of a personal training license is something that will be debated for a long time.
 Until that day happens – if it ever does – just remember that personal trainers have certifications and you will be ok.
+Also see my review of online personal trainer certs for more info.

 What do you think?